uptonking/nostalgia-studio/cms-strapi/strapi-awesome/plugin-version-trail/README.md

 - to-remove

 - migrate
-  - Injecting components into `editView.right-links` is deprecated.
+  - Injecting components into `editView.right-links` by `injectContentManagerComponent` is deprecated.
 Please use the `addEditViewSidePanel` API instead
 # notes
 - The plugin is a middleware listening on the admin and user content management endpoints.
   - Making changes directly to the records outside of this scope (e.g. from a custom service or controller) will not be logged as a revision by the plugin, however it shouldn't be difficult to manually implement this if needed.